-Learn how to grow kangkong (Water spinach).
-There’s not much in growing water spinach (Ipomoea aquatica), it is a leafy vegetable from the family of morning glories (Ipomoea).
+There’s not much in growing water spinach!
+Learn How To Grow Kangkong and enjoy this leafy vegetable from the family of morning glories.

-USDA Hardiness Zones— 10 – 11, *can be grown in lower zones as annual
+USDA Hardiness Zones: 10 – 11, *can grow in lower zones as annual

 How to Grow Kangkong